alDuncanson/js-calculator/README.md

-# js-calculator
+# calculator
-calculator for cis343
+Written using Haml, Sass, and vanilla JS